dbire/selenium_issue_11528/README.md

     docker-compose run --rm selenium-tests test_webB

     This test is failing because the selenium container is not able to resolve webB since it is only visible from networkB.

+ I guess it shows that the @diemol assumption seems not to be what has been implemented:

+    "The child containers will be created under the network where the node-docker container is placed."

+    If it was the case the child container (selenium chrome in this case) would have been created and attached to the 3 networks (selenium-network, networkA, networkB) and not only the first found during the node-docker inspection (networkA in this case).
+Or maybe I am misunderstanding something ?